A retired couple hiking in the Smokies

 Con: Higher Crime Rates

-Unfortunately, Tennessee comes with the fourth highest violent crime rate in the U.S. and a property crime rate of over 22 per 1,000 residents.
-That doesn’t mean there aren’t safe cities throughout the state, though, and it doesn’t mean you’re always in danger.
-Crime is present in many major cities, and there are safety measures you can take, like always staying aware of your surroundings.
-Your individual risk is also going to fluctuate based on where you are and any situations you might be dealing with.
+Unfortunately, Tennessee ranks as the fourth most dangerous state in the U.S., with a violent crime rate of 628 per 100,000 and a property crime rate of 2,362 per 100,000.
+That doesn’t mean there aren’t plenty of safe cities throughout the state, though, and it doesn’t mean retiring in Tennessee puts you in danger.
+Crime is present in most major U.S. cities, and there are safety measures you can take, like always staying aware of your surroundings.
+Individual risk is also going to fluctuate based on where you are and any situations you might be dealing with.

 Pro: Natural Beauty Wherever You Look